memgraph/memgraph/docs/user_technical/quick-start.md

 The above will create 2 nodes in the database, one labeled "User" with name "Alice" and the other labeled "Software" with name "Memgraph".
-It will also create a relationship that "Alice" *likes* "Memgraph".
+It will also create an edge labeled "Likes".
+Those three graph elements jointly represent the fact that "Alice" *likes* "Memgraph".

-To find created nodes and relationships, execute the following query:
+To find created nodes and edges, execute the following query:

 ```opencypher
 MATCH (u:User)-[r]->(x) RETURN u, r, x;